 Cloud Storage Providers That Don’t Work With Mover.io

 While Mover covers a lot of major cloud storage services, there are still several well-known apps it doesn’t support.
-This includes services like Sync.com and pCloud, which are at the very top of our list of best cloud storage, and MEGA.nz — one of the most popular free cloud storage services (its free plan can go to a whopping 50GB; read our MEGA review to learn more).
+This includes services like Sync.com and pCloud, which are at the very top of our list of best cloud storage, and MEGA.nz — one of the most popular free cloud storage services (its free plan can go to a whopping 35GB for the first year; read our MEGA review to learn more).

 Overall, Mover.io supports a lot of great cloud services.
 However, we would have liked to see even more services on its list and the inclusion of the FTP and WebDAV file transfer protocols for expanded connection options.